Compassion and Commitment to Justice

 Columbia Premises Liability Lawyers

-Thousands are injured every year in accidents that occur in homes or businesses.
-While some of these accidents are unavoidable, others are caused when the property owner or manager fails to keep their property safe.
-If you were injured due to the failure of a South Carolina property owner to maintain their property in a reasonably safe manner, you might have the right to compensation for your injuries.
-A Columbia premises liability lawyer can help you recover from an incident that wasn’t your fault.
+If you were injured due to the failure of a property owner to maintain their property in a reasonably safe manner, you might have the right to compensation for your injuries.
+A Columbia premises liability lawyer in South Carolina can help you recover damages from an incident that wasn’t your fault.

 Legal claims involving accidents that occur on another homeowner’s or business owner’s property belong to an area of law called premises liability.
-South Carolina laws state that all property owners are legally responsible for fully maintaining their properties and keeping them safe for visitors.
-When a property owner is negligent and fails to follow this responsibility, they may be able to be sued in a premises liability lawsuit if someone is hurt.
+South Carolina laws state that all property owners are legally responsible for fully maintaining and keeping their properties safe for visitors.

 When an injury is suffered on private property, the circumstances determine whether or not the victim is eligible to recover compensation.
-This area of law addresses the legal protection owed by property owners to others who visit their premises.
-Essentially, the law states that property owners have to protect visitors from dangers, but only to the extent that a responsible person would.
+This area of law addresses the legal protection property owners owe to others who visit their premises.

-Premises liability cases can be difficult to prove for a number of reasons.
-Some of the most common ones involve the lack of witnesses or video evidence, no law enforcement on-site to determine fault, as well as the fact that it’s not likely the responsible party will admit fault.
-To improve your chances of receiving the full and fair compensation you deserve, you can take pictures of the area where the injury occurred, make an incident report with the owner of the premises, write down contact information for anyone who saw the accident happen and notify the property owner about the unsafe condition.
+To improve your chances of receiving the full and fair compensation you deserve, you can take pictures of the area where the injury occurred, make an incident report with the owner of the premises, write down contact information for anyone who saw the accident happen, and notify the property owner about the unsafe condition.

-It’s important to note that not all accidents on private or public property are eligible for compensation in a premises liability claim.
-Specifically, in South Carolina, Section 26-3-30 of the South Carolina Code of Laws, the law states that landowners do not owe a duty of care for persons who have sought and obtained permission to use the property for recreational purposes.
-Property owners are also not required to provide an adequate warning of any dangerous conditions when the property is being used recreationally.
+In South Carolina, the law states that landowners do not owe a duty of care to persons who have sought and obtained permission to use the property for recreational purposes.
+Property owners are also not required to provide an adequate warning of dangerous conditions when the property is being used recreationally.

-What Are Common Areas Where Premises Liability Accidents Happen?
+Common Areas Where Premises Liability Accidents Happen

 Injuries resulting from a property owner’s negligence can happen anywhere.
 Here are some of the most common locations where these accidents often occur:

-• Someone else’s privately-owned house or yard
+• Someone else’s privately owned house or yard

 • Commercial property